openstack-archive/murano/doc/source/draft/enduser-guide/quickstart.rst

       :width: 600 px
       :alt: Import Package dialog 3

 #.
-Now your application is available from :menuselection:`Murano >
+Now your application is available from :menuselection:`Applications >
-   Application Catalog > Applications` page.
+   Catalog > Browse` page.

 Deploy an application